penoonan/app/README.md

 The above example will cause Sketch to look for the class `HomeController`, and run its `index()` method.
 Currently this is the only valid syntax for designating a controller.
 You can also use the methods `$router->post()`, or `$router->any()` to handle GET and POST requests.

 Right now, the router is very simple.
-It can only match routes having identical strings, or `{int}` variables.
+It can only match identical strings, or `{int}` variables.
 So if you wanted to edit a particular "foo" item, your route might look something like this:

 `$router->get(array('page' => 'my_foo_menu_slug', 'action' => 'edit', 'id' => '{int}'), 'foo@edit');`